template-repository/maven-template-repository/README.md

 *   Issue templates

 ### Propositions
-If you have any ideas of what can be added to `repository-template` - welcome!
+If you have any ideas of what can be added to `template-repository` - welcome!

 ## Usage
 to start using this template need to update next places: